The Bear (TV series): Development

 FX ordered a pilot for The Bear in March 2021, to be written and directed by series creator Christopher Storer.
-FX then greenlit the series in October 2021 for a 2022 premiere date.
+Storer had initially conceived The Bear as a feature film before being convinced the story needed time to unreel.
+The pilot was filmed in July 2021.
+FX then ordered the series in October 2021 for a 2022 premiere.
 The sandwich shop interior is copied from the Chicago shop Mr. Beef on Orleans Street, in River North.
-Storer was a frequent patron and is a friend of Christopher Zucchero, the shop's current owner who inherited it from his late father.
+Storer was a frequent patron and is a friend of Christopher Zucchero, the shop's current owner who inherited it from his father.

-In July 2022, the series was renewed for a ten-episode second season.
+In July 2022, the series was renewed for a 10-episode second season.
 In November 2023, it was renewed for a third season.
 In March 2024, the series was renewed for a fourth season.
 Parts of the fourth season were filmed during filming for the third season, with production set to restart in 2025.
-In July 2025, it was renewed for a fifth season.
+In July 2025, it was renewed for a fifth and final season of eight episodes.